 Forefoot pain that occurs after a long or intense workout, then disappears shortly after stopping exercise is the typical initial manifestation of a metatarsal stress fracture.
 With subsequent exercise, onset of pain is progressively earlier, and pain may become so severe that it prohibits exercise and persists even when patients are not bearing weight.
 Signs can include evidence of acute inflammation or only reproduction of the pain with regional pressure or foot squeeze.

 Patients who have persistent deep groin or thigh pain with weight bearing must be evaluated for a proximal femur stress fracture.
 Patients with such fractures should be referred to a specialist.

 Diagnosis of Stress Fractures

 Standard x-rays are recommended but may be normal until a callus forms 2 to 3 weeks after the injury.
 Technetium diphosphonate bone scanning or MRI may be necessary for early diagnosis.
 Women with stress fractures of the proximal femur or pelvis may have undiagnosed osteopenia and may require additional testing (eg, dual-energy x-ray absorptiometry Diagnosis Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more .)

 Restriction of weight-bearing activity

-Treatment includes cessation of weight bearing on the involved foot (in case patients have a metatarsal stress fracture) and use of crutches.
+Treatment includes cessation of weight bearing, for example, on the involved foot (in case patients have a metatarsal stress fracture), and use of crutches.
 Although casting is sometimes used, a wooden shoe or other commercially available supportive shoe or boot is preferable to casting to avoid muscle atrophy.
 Healing can take anywhere from 6 to 12 weeks.